kabilan-karthi/KG_SAVESOIL/README.md

 The dashboard also includes a countdown timer to encourage timely action, a QR code for easy social sharing, and educational sections to explain the importance of saving soil.
 It’s designed to boost participation, awareness, and community engagement for soil conservation efforts.

-Excellent!
-Here’s a **complete, clear, professional-style “Installation” section** you can copy into your README.md for your Flask project.

-You can tweak it to match your environment (Windows / Mac / Linux), but this version is *cross-platform friendly* with all common options.

 ---

 ## ✅ 📦 Installation